Weltraumschaf/uberblog/README.md

 ## Todo

 - generate suffixed output files if duplicate (on blogposts with same title)
-- better error handling on wrong paramters on cli
-- move posts and drafts in own subdir
 - keywords/description etc. in header

 ## Links